vinpremkumar/Centos6_vaulted/README.md

 ## Allows people in group wheel to run all commands
 %wheel  ALL=(ALL)       ALL

-adduser skh
+adduser user
-passwd skh
+passwd user
-As root user, install sudo and add user to sudoer group (wheel group) usermod -aG wheel skh
+As root user, install sudo and add user to sudoer group (wheel group) usermod -aG wheel user

 https://phoenixnap.com/kb/how-to-create-add-sudo-user-centos